Quick Answer

 Advanced: Faraday Room Concepts

-It is technically possible to shield an entire room using conductive paint or copper mesh on walls, ceiling, and floor, with conductive gaskets on doors and windows.
-This is real — military and government facilities use this approach.
+It’s technically possible to shield an entire room using conductive paint or copper mesh on walls, ceiling, and floor, with conductive gaskets on doors and windows.
+Military and government facilities use this approach.

 Myth: A Microwave Oven Works as a Faraday Cage

-False.
-A microwave oven is designed to block its operating frequency (~2.45 GHz), but the mesh holes in the door are far too large to block many other frequencies, especially lower ones used by AM radio, FM, and some EMP components.
-I’ve tested this directly — a phone inside a microwave oven still receives calls.
-Don’t trust your emergency gear to a microwave.
+Nope.
+A microwave is designed to block its operating frequency (~2.45 GHz), but the mesh holes in the door are far too large to block many other frequencies — especially lower ones used by AM radio, FM, and some EMP components.
+I’ve tested this directly.
+A phone inside a microwave oven still receives calls.
+Don’t trust your emergency gear to your kitchen appliance.

 Myth: A Single Layer of Aluminum Foil Is Enough